jarouca/adventure-app/user_stories.md

 Acceptance criteria:
 - I must be able to access the 'delete profile' link from the 'edit profile' page.
 - I must be given notification that my deletion was successful.

+#User can restart or redo a quest with a clean slate